 • responses to sensory input

-Autism must be present in childhood for a person to get a diagnosis.
-This does not mean they have to seek a diagnosis in childhood, though.
-Instead, a clinician may focus on symptoms that were present in childhood and attempt to rule out any other causes, especially if symptoms are new.
+For adults seeking a diagnosis, a doctor may focus on symptoms that were present in childhood and attempt to rule out any other causes, especially if symptoms are new.

-A clinician may ask about childhood experiences, talk with others who knew the person during childhood, and ask about current and past symptoms.
+The doctor may ask about childhood experiences, talk with people who knew them during childhood, and ask about current and past symptoms.

-Clinicians make the diagnosis based on symptoms, so it is important for a clinician to get an accurate overview of all the symptoms a person has or had.
+Doctors make diagnoses based on symptoms, so it is important that they get an accurate overview of all the symptoms a person has or has had.

-Clinicians use a range of assessments to test for autism.
+Doctors use a range of assessments to test for autism.
 These tests cover symptoms, their severity, and how they affect a person’s life.
-The gold standard for assessing autism is the Autism Diagnostic Observation Schedule, Second Edition (ADOS-2).
+The gold standard is the Autism Diagnostic Observation Schedule, Second Edition (ADOS-2).

-As part of the evaluation, a clinician will typically test for other diagnoses that may explain symptoms, such as dyslexia, attention deficit hyperactivity disorder, or depression.
-This can take many hours and involve multiple assessments.
+As part of the evaluation, a doctor will typically test for other diagnoses that may explain symptoms, such as dyslexia, attention deficit hyperactivity disorder, or depression.
+This evaluation can take many hours and involve multiple assessments.

-A person may need to pay a large sum for the diagnostic process if insurance does not cover it.
+If insurance does not cover the diagnostic process, a person may need to pay a large sum.
 For this reason, some adults self-diagnose based on the diagnostic criteria, though this practice remains controversial.

 Symptoms and medication

 There are no specifically approved medications for autism, and having autism does not require medication.
-Instead, a person might take medication to deal with symptoms.
+Instead, a person might take medication to manage symptoms.
 Examples include:

 Education

-For example, not making eye contact is morally neutral, and a person can have relationships and communicate even if they do not make eye contact.
+A person can still have relationships and communicate even if they do not make eye contact.
 Accepting this form of communication can help people feel included.

 Therapy

-Psychotherapy includes treatments that can help a person master new skills, cope with the challenges of living with autism, and more effectively advocate for oneself.
+Psychotherapy may help a person master new skills, cope with the challenges of living with autism, and more effectively advocate for oneself.
 Couples counseling may also help with managing relationship issues.

 Some therapies focus on helping people modify their environment to be more accommodating, such as minimizing sensory distractions.